Ocawesome101/ocawesome101.github.io/open-kernel/v2/README.md

 # Open Kernel 2
-Aiming for better documentation than Linux:tm:
+Aiming for Better Documentation Than Linux:tm:

 Open Kernel 2 is the successor to the original Open Kernel, featuring various new features and improvements.
 It largely follows the monolithic-kernel design, with most system initialization done in `/boot/kernel.lua`.